-“I gained an understanding about environmental issues that was maybe different than the way I understood them,” she says of her experience in the Leadership Academy.
+“I gained an understanding about environmental issues that was maybe different than the way I understood them,” she says of her experience in the Leadership Program.
 Her earlier experience organizing with YUCA had been more confrontational, fighting toxic waste dumps or unjust tenant evictions, for example.
-But in the Leadership Academy and in her work on the East Palo Alto Planning Commission, she learned that while some community campaigns require confrontation because the injustice is so glaring, others require a different approach when the injustice is a bit more nuanced.
+But in the Leadership Program and in her work on the East Palo Alto Planning Commission, she learned that while some community campaigns require confrontation because the injustice is so glaring, others require a different approach when the injustice is a bit more nuanced.
 “There are so many complex factors involved in a development project; it’s not always as simple as ‘build somewhere else’ or ‘yes’ or ‘no.’ There are some negotiables and some nonnegotiables.
 The community has leverage.”

 East Palo Alto residents are mostly working class, Black, Latinx, and Asian/Pacific Islander.
 The threat of housing displacement and gentrification is constant, as tech companies vie to build office building after office building.
-Because of that, Kyra has focused on a concept covered in the Leadership Academy: “community benefits agreements,” things a developer agrees to do for the public, perhaps offering green space or hiring locally, in exchange for the building permits.
+Because of that, Kyra has focused on a concept covered in the Leadership Program: “community benefits agreements,” things a developer agrees to do for the public, perhaps offering green space or hiring locally, in exchange for the building permits.

 It’s in this urban development space that Kyra witnessed insidious ways that facilitated the displacement of East Palo Alto’s Black and Brown communities instead of bringing assets they wanted.
-Kyra once approached a developer with “hey, we need some open space along with your project and community access to that open space” Condescendingly, the developer offered to plant a tree in front of their building, or build a bench in front of the building with a plaque that says, We Love East Palo Alto.
+Kyra once approached a developer with “hey, we need some open space along with your project and community access to that open space.”
+Condescendingly, the developer offered to plant a tree in front of their building, or build a bench in front of the building with a plaque saying, “We Love East Palo Alto.”
 Kyra’s reply?
 “Listen, a bench outside your building is not going to cut it.”

 Kyra wants community benefits agreements that prevent gentrification and displacement of current residents.
 For instance, increasing below-market-rate housing units which, Kyra points out, gives people “an opportunity to stay in the community.”
 Unfortunately, too often developers choose to pay fines rather than actually building affordable units, leading to delay and uncertainty in housing production.
-To this she says, “Ok City Council, it’s evident that developers are trying to buy their way out!
+To this she says, “Okay City Council, it’s evident that developers are trying to buy their way out!
 Not today!”